kreativabyran/kb-mailer/readme.md

     wp_mail( $to, 'Contact request', "<h1>Contact request from $name</h1><p>$message</p>", array( 'Content-Type: text/html; charset=UTF-8' ) );
 }
 ```
+_The failsafe isn't necessary when kb-mailer has been installed from composer._

 ## Configuration
 ### Permissions